top of page

 We’re formal and informal.
 Our liturgy involves robes and processions.
 There is a sense of tradition blended with warmth and openness to contemporary life.
 A few folks dress up a little, especially at Christmas and Easter, but most of us dress casually, some in jeans, so you wear what makes you comfortable.
 Got tattoos and piercings?
 A few of us do, too.
 When we say, "Come as you are," we really mean it; you'll fit right in!

 As mentioned above, Holy Communion is celebrated every Sunday.
-Lutherans believe in the Real Presence-i.e., that the bread and wine are also the Body and Blood of Christ.
-We take communion in both kinds; that is, both the bread and the wine.
-Many people drink from a common cup (chalice), which illustrates our oneness as the Body of Christ; others prefer to take one of the individual cups, but the wine and non-alcoholic wine in them is consecrated along with the wine in the flagon and cup.
-All are welcome at the Lord’s Table without exception, including children.
+Lutherans believe in the Real Presence: the bread and wine are the Body and Blood of Christ.
+We take communion in both kinds, bread and wine.
+Many people drink from a common cup (chalice), which illustrates our oneness as the Body of Christ; others prefer to take one of the communion packets or individual cups, but the wine and non-alcoholic wine in them is consecrated along with the wine in the flagon and cup.
+All baptized believers are welcome at the Lord’s Table without exception, including children.

 • A blessing is provided for infants and children who have not already celebrated their First Communion, or for anyone, child or adult, who has not yet been baptized, or who prefers that option.
 If you wish to receive a blessing, simply cross your arms over your chest.